 Risk is a natural part of life.
-It doesn’t matter what you’re doing, there is always at least some risk involved (and we’re talking about everything from brushing your teeth to wrestling alligators).
+No matter what you’re doing, there is always at least some risk involved.
+The good news is that you can manage a successful project by using proper risk control measures.

 What is risk assessment?

-Risk assessment in project management is a qualitative and quantitative measure used to identify potential risks, figure out the likelihood of the risk happening, and how those risks might impact your project.
-While risk assessment isn’t designed to help you avoid risk, it can help you decide whether or not a risk is worth it and come up with a further action plan to help mitigate said risks.
+While risk assessment isn’t designed to help you avoid risk, it can help you decide whether or not a risk is worth it.
+Then you can come up with a further action plan to help mitigate said risks.

 A risk is defined as anything that could potentially happen that affects the desired outcome of a project or affects the people, processes, technology, and resources used in a project.